auth0/docs/articles/client-platforms/vanillajs/09-mfa.md

 ## Summary

-In this guide we saw how to use Auth0 Guardian to add multifactor authentication to your VanillaJS project.
+In this guide, we saw how to use Auth0 Guardian to add multifactor authentication to your VanillaJS project.